TheJacksonLaboratory/marea/README.md

 Pubtator Central to replace words with concept identifiers in the titles and abstracts of PubMed articles (step 5). _post_process.sh_ selects the title and abstract after concept replacement for articles that were judged relevant in step 4.
-It applies the NLP manipulations described in step 6 to the selected text, and writes the final output file.
+It applies the NLP manipulations described in step 6 to the selected text, and writes the final output files.

 Edit these slurm scripts to change
 * the email address for slurm messages